Cappadocia

-Cappadocia (/kæpəˈdoʊʃə, -ˈdoʊkiə/; Kapadokya, from Καππαδοκία) is a historical region in Central Anatolia region, Turkey.
+Cappadocia (/kæpəˈdoʊʃə, -ˈdoʊkiə/; Kapadokya) is a historical region in Central Anatolia region, Turkey.
 It is largely in the provinces of Nevşehir, Kayseri, Aksaray, Kırşehir, Sivas and Niğde.
 Today, the touristic Cappadocia Region is located in Nevşehir province.

 According to Herodotus, in the time of the Ionian Revolt (499 BC), the Cappadocians were reported as occupying a region from the Taurus Mountains to the vicinity of the Euxine (Black Sea).
 Cappadocia, in this sense, was bounded in the south by the chain of mountains that separate it from Cilicia, to the east by the upper Euphrates, to the north by the Pontus, and to the west by Lycaonia and eastern Galatia.

 The name, traditionally used in Christian sources throughout history, continues in use as an international tourism concept to define a region of exceptional natural wonders, in particular characterized by fairy chimneys, in addition to its religious heritage of being a centre of early Christian learning, evidenced by hundreds of churches and monasteries (such as those of Göreme and Ihlara), as well as underground cities that were dug to offer protection during periods of persecution.